 There now exist irreversible social pressures on all systems of health care delivery to combine their strengths in the interests of the health of all citizens.
 These pressures are reflected in such legislation as for the establishment of regional medical programs and for the sharing by VA hospitals of specialized medical resources and medical information with Each of the original partners in the the medical community.
 VA-medical school affiliation now has legal and ethical responsibilities and capabilities which transcend those which they had a quarter of a century ago.
-Further, they are not the same institutions that they were a quarter of a century :go.
-Most VA hospitals today have teaching and/or research activities, Lord Astrono and many are in some manner making these activities available The Markeller and international and to health and educational institutions and to individual practi-V1-13 tioners in the localities.
-Some medical schools, as pointed out voorshully on the fully in the recent report of the Carnegie Commission on Higher Prover on pression ond I want and the want of the stand of the stan Education, are evolving from the traditional Flexner-type research models into health care delivery models, or into intcgrated science models, or into various combinations of these mature mature with models.
-Many schools are no longer just medical schools but represent webber of the not and the trans the trans a pune that the water King on a construct module (100 Currantist hipond in port methic ever with Will break to and the for ups allin
+Further, they are not the same institutions that they were a quarter of a century ago.
+Most VA hospitals today have teaching and/or research activities, and many are in some manner making these activities available to health and educational institutions and to individual practitioners in the localities.
+Some medical schools, as pointed out in the recent report of the Carnegie Commission on Higher Landing oy of his of hand one more with the land of the property of the state of the property of the property of the state of the property of the state Education, are evolving from the traditional Flexner-type research models into health care delivery models, or into intograted science models, or into various combinations of these and when the way when you models.
+Many schools are no longer just medical schools but Land from the state of the wing which was marked in class required that the Justice we preply con charly.

-In 1946, there was no medical institution on the horizon other than the medical school with which the Veterans Administration could logically affiliate for its medical care purposes.
-Today, the Veterans Administration engages in joint programs with many other institutions, including universities ' '' " and colleges proper, nursing and other health profession schools, junior colleges, and technical institutes.
+In 1946, there was no medical institution on the horizon other than the medical school with which the Veterans Administration could logically affiliate for its medical care Today, the Veterans Administration engages in joint programs with many other institutions, including universities """ and colleges proper, nursing and other health profession schools, junior colleges, and technical institutes.
 Nevertheless, for the medical care agency which the Veterans Administration has remained to the present time, the central core of its affiliation must still be with the medical school, the harvester, refiner, repositor, and transmitter of medical knowledges and skills in the form in which these reach the patient in the hospital directly.
 Thus, VA associations with other institutions, though extremely important, must be channeled through the apex mechanism whereby the VA-medical school relationship functions, the Deans Committee, which committee will be discussed elsewhere in this "Guide."